 At the far end of the graveyard, there is a small doorway in the tall stone border walls.
 The Catholic Cemetery, minuscule by comparison and in yet worse condition, lies just on the other side.

-Northam Road (now Jalan Sultan Ahmad Shah) was the Boca Raton of colonial Penang.
+Northam Road (now Jalan Sultan Ahmad Shah) was the Mayfair of colonial Penang.
 The mansions have long since lost their lustre, with weeds and weather weakening their structures, and gravity doing the rest.
-A few are still inhabited, and some have been bulldozed to build high-rise offices, while the rest have fallen to the forces of nature, and stand as a fast fading reminder that- much like the people buried before their time in the Cemetery- nothing will last forever.
+A few are still inhabited and some have been bulldozed to build high-rise offices, while the rest have fallen to the forces of nature, and stand as a fast fading reminder that- much like the people buried before their time in the Cemetery- nothing will last forever.